 But it’s not often that those of us who travel get hungry.
 In terms of real hunger, probably never.
 And we most likely won’t have ever experienced famine and malnutrition around us. (*UNFAO).

-So many of the countries we visit on our travels are ravaged by food scarcity (see this world Hunger Map).
+So many of the countries we visit on our travels are ravaged by food scarcity.
 In places where we take for granted sensory pleasures of gastronomic delights, at the local market or restaurant, many local people are under-nourished with inequality.
-Rural communities suffer the inability to make ends meet from the land, forcing city migration, and loss of traditional community and culture.
+Rural communities suffer climate change impacts and inability to make ends meet from the land, forcing city migration, and loss of traditional community and culture.

 SDG #2 "End hunger, achieve food security and improved nutrition and promote sustainable agriculture"

 For many of us, food is an integral part of travel.
 We try different ingredients, taste different meals, appreciate different cultural dining experiences and increasingly like to see how our food is produced and made, taking local cooking lessons where we stay and the opportunity to support and interact with local people as part of our travel experience.

 Even at home, many of our food choices can impact energy consumption, agricultural land, soil erosion, forests, freshwater, the marine environment and climate change in the places we love half the world away, degrading our biodiversity and ultimately leading back to our own food supply chain.

 Man-made climate change adds even further pressure on resources, increasing risk of drought and flood.
 RSC in Malawi donated food to help their drought food campaign.

 Hunger is not having enough to eat to meet energy requirements.
 Hunger can lead to malnutrition, but absence of hunger does not imply absence of malnutrition.